telerik/xaml-docs/controls/radpivotgrid/populating-with-data/data-localdatasource.md

 ---
 title: Using LocalDataSourceProvider
 page_title: Using LocalDataSourceProvider
-description: Check our "Using LocalDataSourceProvider" documentation article for the RadPivotGrid WPF control.
+description: Check our &quot;Using LocalDataSourceProvider&quot; documentation article for the RadPivotGrid WPF control.
 slug: radpivotgrid-data-localdatasource
 tags: using,localdatasourceprovider
 published: True